ornefacciola/introductoryProgramAltimetrik_/README.md

-Links to the pages of the study material (git, JS, agile, etc).
+Links to the pages where I got the study material from (git, JS, agile, etc).